 I come from a country where it’s summer all year round – Singapore.
-Hence, going away for a winter vacation to a cold country always feels like a special trip, even though I know that in other countries, people actually go away to escape from their winter, such as Santorini, which was basically empty when I went in winter.
+Hence, going away for a winter vacation to a cold country always feels like a special trip, even though I know that in other countries, people actually go away to escape from their winter, such as Santorini, which was pretty much very empty when I went in winter.

 The sad thing is, more than once, I’ve fallen sick before my winter trip ended.

 Now, it’s super frustrating and inconvenient to fall sick overseas while being on a holiday, and having to miss out on the places you could have visited happily if you were well and healthy.
 Then come home and see the doctor to treat the ‘unwelcome friends‘ brought back from overseas.